BY DAVE EICHENBERGER

 As you can imagine, teaching took quite a big hit.
 While some students simply stopped coming in, many were happy to switch to virtual lessons.
 There were even some amazingly thoughtful students who paid me to keep their spot.

 My partner and I set up regular Sunday Porch Concerts for broadcast on Facebook Live and Instagram TV.
 We could literally perform on our front porch and further build our audience all over the world.
 These shows were just four or five songs and included stories about the songwriting process played in vastly different arrangements.
-This also attracted some attention in our neighborhood, as neighbors sit at the end of their driveways and listen.
-Invited guests sat well distanced on our driveway.
+This also attracted some attention in our neighborhood, as neighbors sat at the end of their driveways and listened.
+Guests sat well distanced on our driveway.

 PHOTO | MICHELE MILLER

-Performances were transferred to live streaming events on Facebook and Instagram, which expanded the global audience we wouldn’t have access to while playing at a local festival.
-Patrons of the arts could contribute during our weekly shows, and this support would be key to surviving what would be months of cancelled student lessons and performances.
+Performances were transferred to live-streaming events on Facebook and Instagram, which expanded the global audience we wouldn’t have access to while playing at a local festival.
+Patrons of the arts could contribute during our weekly shows, and this support would be key to surviving what would be months of canceled student lessons and performances.
 For their support, we are forever grateful.

 Creativity isn’t always about the notes, paint, clay, or the mechanics of making art.
 Applying creative thought processes to the situation at hand allows me to figure out a way forward in this cloudy future.
 These solutions will continue long after the pandemic is over, as we look forward to public performances coming back.